| Many THANKS

 and Harvey Flesey for facilitating TV/VCR loans.
 Endless thanks to you

 all and everyone else we have failed to mention by name this time.
+Last but

 certainly not least we would like to thank all of our friends and collectors